mgechev/blog.mgechev.com/content/post/2013-12-18-inheritance-services-controllers-in-angularjs.md

 });
 {{< / highlight >}}

-Of course, the inheritance creates very strong coupling but only in a single direction (i.e. the child is strongly coupled to its parent), so you can&#8217;t directly call children methods from your parent controller.
+Of course, the inheritance creates very strong coupling but only in a single direction (i.e. the child is strongly coupled to its parent), so you can’t directly call children methods from your parent controller.
 For doing this you need to use event dispatching:

 {{< highlight javascript >}}myModule.controller('ParentCtrl', function ($scope) {
   $scope.$broadcast('event', args);